 OUR COVID POLICY REMINDERS

-- As a reminder, we have a very vigorous Prescreening Procedure when you make an in-person appointment with us and when you come to our office.
-This procedure includes asking several additional questions.
+- Prescreening Procedures: When you visit us, we will be asking several additional questions and taking your temperature.
 We apologize for any inconvenience in this process.
-We are trying to screen out any patients that might have an infection, which includes the flu and strep.
+It has taken more time and manpower for us to do this.
+We are trying to screen out any patients that might have an active infection, which includes the flu and strep.

 - If you or anyone in your home is experiencing signs or symptoms of a respiratory illness or is running a fever, we ask that you make a telehealth/telemedicine visit.
 If you or anyone in your household have been on a cruise or traveled by air the last 14 days, please contact our office to reschedule your appointment.

 - We are not doing any COVID-19 testing on patients.
 We are not doing any strep or flu testing.
 Please go to the Alabama Public Health Department Website for COVID-19 testing criteria and a list of testing sites: https://www.alabamapublichealth.gov/infectiousdiseases/cov-patients.html

 - If you did have COVID-19 symptoms or tested positive for COVID-19, we would like for you to be clear of symptoms for at least 30 days and show proof of two negative COVID-19 tests within 24 hours apart.